-- But, whether the “h” acts as a vowel or a consonant, or in other words, do you have to use a contraction before a word starting with an “h” is not a simple problem for foreigner learning of French.
+But, whether the "h" acts as a vowel or a consonant, or in other words, whether you have to use a contraction before a word starting with an "h" is not a simple problem for foreigners learning French.
 Actually both cases could be true:

-- Sometimes the “h”, usually in words that are borrowed from other languages, acts as a consonant, meaning that you cannot use contraction with those words.
-These are called “h aspiré” (aspired h).
+Sometimes the "h", usually in words that are borrowed from other languages, acts as a consonant, so you cannot use contraction with those words.
+These are called "h aspiré" (aspired h).
 Some examples are given below:

 le haddock haddock